Name of Canada: Use of Dominion

-Until the 1950s, the term Dominion of Canada was commonly used to identify the country.
+Until the 1950s, the term Dominion of Canada was commonly used to identify the country in Canadian and British references.
 As the country acquired political authority and autonomy from the United Kingdom, the federal government began using simply Canada on state documents.
 Quebec nationalist leaders also objected to dominion, arguing that it suggested Ottawa would have control over Quebec.

-Under Prime Minister Louis St-Laurent, compromises were reached that quietly, and without legislation, "Dominion" would be retired in official names and statements, usually replaced by "federal".
-The St. Laurent government thereby ended the practice of using "Dominion" in the Statutes of Canada in 1951.
+Under Prime Minister Louis St-Laurent, the federal government ended the practice of using "Dominion" in the Statutes of Canada in 1951.
+"Dominion" was retired in official names and statements, usually replaced by "federal".

 The independence of the separate Commonwealth realms was emphasised after the accession of Queen Elizabeth II in 1952, when she was proclaimed not just as Queen of the United Kingdom, but also Queen of Canada, Queen of Australia, Queen of New Zealand, Queen of South Africa, and of all her other "realms and territories".
 This also reflected the change from dominion to realm; in the proclamation of Queen Elizabeth II's new titles in 1953, the phrase "of her other Realms and Territories" replaced "dominion" with another mediaeval French word with the same connotation, "realm" (from royaume).

 With that said, the national holiday of "Dominion Day" kept that name until 1982, when a private member's bill to replace the name with Canada Day that had received first reading in May 1980 was unexpectedly passed in the House.
 In the Senate, Eugene Forsey and the Monarchist League of Canada strongly defended the traditional usage.
 When a Gallup poll showed 70% of all Canadians favoured the change, the Senate approved the bill without a recorded vote.